SmBoP: Semi-autoregressive Bottom-up Semantic Parsing: Introduction

 \section{Introduction}

-Semantic parsing, the task of mapping natural language utterances into formal langauge \citep{zelle1996,zettlemoyer2005,clarke2010, liang2011}, has converged in recent years on a standard architecture.
-First, the input utterance is encoded with a bidirectional encoder.
-Then, the abstract syntax tree of the target program is decoded autoregressively (grammar-based decoding), often combined with beam search \citep{yin2017syntactic,krishnamurthy2017neural,rabinovich2017abstract}.
+Semantic parsing, the task of mapping natural language utterances into programs \citep{zelle1996,zettlemoyer2005,clarke2010, liang2011}, has converged in recent years on a standard encoder-decoder architecture.
+Recently, meaningful advances emerged on the encoder side, including developments in Transformer-based architectures \cite{rat-sql} and new pretraining techniques \cite{yin-etal-2020-tabert,herzig-etal-2020-tapas,yu2020grappa,deng2020structure,shi2021learning}.
+Conversely, the decoder has remained roughly constant for years, where the abstract syntax tree of the target program is autoregressively decoded in a top-down manner \citep{yin2017syntactic,krishnamurthy2017neural,rabinovich2017abstract}.

-Bottom-up semantic parsing, conversely, has received less attention \citep{Jianpeng2019,odena2020bustle}.
-In this work, we propose a bottom-up semantic parser, and demonstrate that equipped with recent developments in Transformer-based \citep{vaswani2017} architectures, it offers several attractive advantages.
-First, our approach is \emph{semi-autoregresive}: at each decoding step $t$, we generate \emph{in parallel} the top-$K$ program sub-trees of depth $\leq t$ (akin to beam search).
-This leads to theoretical runtime complexity that is logarithmic in the tree size, rather than linear.
-Second, neural bottom-up parsing provides learned representations for meaningful (and executable) sub-programs, which are sub-trees computed during the search procedure.
-This is in contrast to top-down parsing, where hidden states represent partial trees without clear semantics.
-Last, working with sub-trees allows us to naturally \emph{contextualize} and \emph{re-rank} trees as part of the model.
-Specifically, before scoring trees on the beam, they are contextualized with a Transformer, allowing us to globally score each tree conditioned on other trees it may combine with in future steps.
-Similarly, a Transformer-based re-ranking layer takes all constructed tree representations and re-ranks them.
-This is in contrast to prior work \citep{goldman2017,bogin2019global,yin2019}, where re-ranking programs was done using a completely separate model.
+Bottom-up decoding in semantic parsing has received little attention \citep{Jianpeng2019,odena2020bustle}.
+In this work, we propose a bottom-up semantic parser, and demonstrate that equipped with recent developments in Transformer-based \citep{vaswani2017} architectures, it offers several advantages.
+From an efficiency perspective, bottom-up parsing can naturally be done \emph{semi-autoregressively}: at each decoding step $t$, the parser generates \emph{in parallel} the top-$K$ program sub-trees of depth $\leq t$ (akin to beam search).
+This leads to runtime complexity that is logarithmic in the tree size, rather than linear, contributing to the rocketing interest in efficient and greener artificial intelligence technologies \cite{Schwartz2020green}.
+From a modeling perspective, neural bottom-up parsing provides learned representations for meaningful (and executable) sub-programs, which are sub-trees computed during the search procedure, in contrast to top-down parsing, where hidden states represent partial trees without clear semantics.